 Remember that it is not necessary for Lewis acid or base to possess all the properties to be classified as hard or soft or borderline.

 In short, Hard acids and bases are small and non-polarizable, whereas Soft acids and bases are larger and more polarizable.

-HSAB Principle: According to HSAB concept, hard acids prefer binding to the hard bases to give ionic complexes, whereas the soft acids prefer binding to soft bases to give covalent complexes.
+According to HSAB concept, hard acids prefer binding to the hard bases to give ionic complexes, whereas the soft acids prefer binding to soft bases to give covalent complexes.
 It is sometimes referred to as Hard-Soft Interaction Principle (HSIP).

 * The large electronegativity differences between hard acids and hard bases give rise to strong ionic interactions.

 * The electronegativities of soft acids and soft bases are almost same and hence have less ionic interactions. i.e., the interactions between them are more covalent.